SiliconLabs/wisun-br-linux/README.md

     between several network stacks (ie. Bluetooth, Zigbee, OpenThread and Wi-SUN)

-## Hidden Internal Network Interfaces

-The network interface presented on the Linux side is not directly linked to the RF interface.
-Instead, `wsbrd` sees the Linux interface as a backhaul and the RF as a separate interface.

-Therefore, you can encounter three interfaces with their own MAC and IPv6
-addresses:

-  - The Linux interface as displayed by `ip link`
-  - The other side of the Linux interface seen by `wsbrd` (called the backhaul interface)
-  - The RF interface

-This is mostly invisible for the end-user.
-However, an attentive user may notice small details:

-  - The DODAGID does not match the IP of the Linux interface.
-  - The origin of RPL frames does not match the IP of the Linux interface.
-  - The IPv6 hop-limit (formerly known as TTL in IPv4) field is decremented.
-  - Direct consequence of the previous item: packets with a hop-limit of 1 are not forwarded to the Wi-SUN network.
-Typically, to ping a multicast address, you have to enforce the hop-limit to at least 2:

-    ping -t 2 -I tun0 ff03::fc

-  - Multicast link-local frames (typically Router Solicitations and Router Advertisements) are not forwarded to the Wi-SUN network.
-These frames would be ignored in the Wi-SUN network anyway.

-When no DHCP is server is in use, the IP addresses of the interfaces are configured in this order:

-    1. The address of the backhaul interface is generated from `ipv6_prefix`.
-       Then wsbrd starts the internal DHCP server and starts to advertise `ipv6_prefix` on the Linux interface
-    2. Thank to advertisements, the Linux interface can use SLAAC to get an IP.
-    3. The RF interface request a IP from the internal DHCP server

-When using an external DHCP server:

-    1. The IP of the Linux interface is set by the user
-    2. The backhaul interface get its IP from the prefix of the DHCP server address
-    3. The RF interface request a IP from the external DHCP server

 ## I cannot connect to DBus interface

 There are several DBus instances on your system: